eolwral/OSMonitor/README.md

 - Serbian Language (Thanks to pejakm)
 - Notification Icon for Material UI (Thanks to xphnx)
 - Fix MAC address (Thanks to walek75 and Roy)
+- Add AppInfo for process (Thanks to digi-owl)
 - Fix incorrect status for AutoStart

 **Version 3.4.1.0**